Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Manage computes

-A single read-write compute endpoint is created for your project's primary branch, by default.
+A primary read-write compute is created for your project's default branch.

-To connect to a database that resides in a branch, you must connect via a compute endpoint associated with the branch.
-The following diagram shows the project's primary branch (main) and a child branch, both of which have an associated compute endpoint.
+To connect to a database that resides in a branch, you must connect via a compute associated with the branch.
+The following diagram shows the project's default branch (main) and a child branch, both of which have an associated compute.

 Project